SacredData/hyper-music/pages/index.md

 > What results from this ambitious musical endeavor is among the world's longest-running datasets comprised of advanced, complex, and challenging extended techniques, free improvisation strategem, and instrumental varieties.

+## HyperMusic

+**All music hosted on Multipli.city is available to download, stream, and share for free!** More information can be found in our [licensing](/License/) documentation.

+As an official implementation of the HyperMusic framework, Multipli.city aims to be as permissive, free, and flexible as possible.

 ## The Anti-Computer Music
 > **Software** should liberate, enable, and optimize.
 Music software in vogue today needlessly limits, restricts, and constrains.
 Long live the human spirit that is carried within *music* and *free software*!